-This page provides a quick and efficient search engine for technical information available within the Intelligence Center.
+This page provides a quick and efficient search engine for all the technical information available within the Intelligence Center, observables and IoC.

 A classic use case is when you are looking for any information regarding an IP address, domain name, url or file hash.
 It will give you an answer with the potential related threat or/and associated tag.

 Tag information has a time validity and provides some technical enrichment depending of the type of the observable: geolocation, internet provider, reputation (e.g. scanner)

 How are the observables produced?

 Technical information is automatically extracted from various sources: public, subscriptions, partners, SEKOIA internal analysis.

 Depending of the source, a tag name could be associated with a